gnehzkcaj/Project-2023-JIE/README.md

 [![License](https://img.shields.io/badge/license-MPL%202.0-orange.svg)](https://opensource.org/licenses/MPL-2.0)

 ## Description
 - This project is my Final Project for the General Assembly React Course.
-A mimic website of www.pokemon.com using [pokeapi](pokeapi.co)
 - This project is a web application built with React and Material UI that provides a seamless and dynamic user experience through client-side routing using React Router.
 This project aims to demonstrate how to implement navigation and routing functionalities in a single-page application, making it easy to create multi-page-like experiences without full page reloads.
 - Some Images are created by Generate AI.

+### Project Requirement
+- This is an open-ended project.
+We can't provide any set solution, but we're always here to help.
+You'll be making your own React app.
+This can be a website you imagine, but feel free to pick an existing website and try to mimic it.
+- Your app must utilize nested components and state.
+- Your app must use React Router and have multiple in-app pages.
+- Your app must make use of an API - either a public API or one you build yourself
+- A list of some more APIs for inspiration: https://github.com/public-apis/public-apis

+### My Solution
+- A mimic website of www.pokemon.com using [pokeapi](pokeapi.co)

 ## Table of Contents
 - [App Screenshot](#app-screenshot)